COVID-19 Resources To Keep You Informed & Healthy

-Yes, all expired and unused authorizations for surgeries, procedures for diagnosis, off-island specialist office consultations and hemodialysis have been extended through September 2020.
-You can your provider do not need to do anything.
+Yes, all expired and unused authorizations for surgeries, procedures for diagnosis, off-island specialist office consultations and hemodialysis have been extended through December 2020.
+You and your provider do not need to do anything.
 Other services will require a new authorization because your needs may have changed.

 Can I refill my medication early?

 Yes, if you are displaced or impacted by social distancing, call us at 1-877-973-0712 toll-free and ask for an early refill override.

 Can I get more than a month's supply of my medication?

 Yes, members, who have a maintenance drug prescription with refills, can request a 90-day supply from your pharmacy.
 Maintenance drugs are prescriptions commonly used to treat conditions that are considered chronic or long-term.
 These conditions usually require regular, daily use of medicines.
 Examples of maintenance drugs are those used to treat high blood pressure, heart disease, asthma and diabetes.